 2. Visible Preparation.
-The best way to convince employees to not wrongfully take your intangible assets when they leave is to treat them fairly, make good ethics - including respecting your and your competitors' trade secrets - visible corporate policy, implementing a security program which includes executed confidentiality agreements, and communicating that taking company intangible assets will bring the wrath of God.
+The best way to convince employees to not wrongfully take your intangible assets when they leave is to treat them fairly, make good ethics - including respecting your and your competitors' trade secrets - corporate policy, implementing a security program which includes confidentiality agreements, and communicating that taking company intangible assets will bring the wrath of God.
 This is a better investment than paying lawyers to fight about what former employees took.

 3. Security Program.
 An inexpensive security program provably informs employees of their duties, shows them you are serious, inexpensively prevents most problems and helps win lawsuits.
+How you do this is limited only by your imagination.163

 4. Signed Agreements.
-While some employment relationships create implicit duties, having employees sign agreements that they will not take your secrets, not compete with you, everything they create is yours, etc., makes it much more likely that they will honor these promises.
-Every day you wait makes it harder to get signatures and reduces the agreements' enforceability.
+While some employment relationships create implicit duties,164 having employees sign agreements that they will not take your secrets, 165 not compete with you, everything they create is yours, etc., makes it much more likely that they will honor these promises.
+Every day you wait makes it harder to get signatures and reduces the agreements' enforceability.166

-Publicizing that your key employees have confidentiality agreements makes competitors less likely to raid your employees because inducing another's employee to breach a confidentiality agreement may be tortious interference and civil conspiracy.
-Noncompetition agreements can be enforceable if prepared by an attorney familiar with confusing legislation and court opinions.
+Publicizing that your key employees have confidentiality agreements makes competitors less likely to raid your employees.
+Inducing another's employee to breach a confidentiality agreement may be tortious interference167 and civil conspiracy.168 Non-competition agreements can be enforceable if prepared by an attorney familiar with confusing legislation and court opinions.169

-SOLUTION: IMPLEMENT SECURITY PROGRAM Decide what to protect
+SOLUTION: IMPLEMENT SECURITY PROGRAM

 - Decide what to protect

-Hiring procedures
+- Hiring procedures

 - Restrict Access

 - Put Everyone on notice

 - Confidentiality Agreements

 - Confidentiality Legends

 - Physical Security

 - Monitor/Audits

 - Termination Procedures